open-telemetry/opentelemetry-specification/oteps/4333-recording-exceptions-on-logs.md

 Today OTel supports recording exceptions using span events available through Trace API.
 Outside of OTel world, exceptions are usually recorded by user apps and libraries using logging libraries and may be recorded as OTel logs via logging bridge.

-Log-based exception events have the following advantages over span events:
+Exceptions recorded on logs have the following advantages over span events:
 - they can be recorded for operations that don't have any tracing instrumentation
 - they can be sampled along with or separately from spans
 - they can have different severity levels to reflect how critical the exception is
 - they are already reported natively by many frameworks and libraries

-Exception events are essential for troubleshooting.
-Regardless of how they are recorded, they could be noisy:
+Recording exception on logs is essential for troubleshooting.
+But regardless of how they are recorded, they could be noisy:
 - distributed applications experience transient errors at the rate proportional to their scale and exceptions in logs could be misleading - individual occurrence of transient errors are not necessarily indicative of a problem.
-- exception events can be huge due to stack traces.
-They can frequently reach several KBs resulting in high costs associated with ingesting and storing exception events.
+- exception stack traces can be huge.
+Corresponding attribute value can frequently reach several KBs resulting in high costs associated with ingesting and storing such logs.
 It's also common to log exceptions multiple times while they bubble up leading to duplication and aggravating the verbosity problem.

 In this OTEP, we'll provide guidance around recording exceptions that minimizes duplication, allows to reduce noise with configuration and allows to capture exceptions in absence of a recorded span.